 Spread of the corona virus in Australia

-The inhabitants of Australia are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By April 5th, 2020, 5744 infected persons and 36 deaths have been reported in the country.
-The first confirmed infections were reported on January 24th, 2020, which is the date of the official notification.
+By January 11th, 2021, 28614 infected persons and 909 deaths have been reported in the country.
+The first confirmed infections were reported in January 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on March 22nd with 611 new infected persons.

-From the previously infected and deceased people, in Australia results in a mortality rate of 0.6%.
+From the previously infected and deceased people, in Australia results in a mortality rate of 3.2%.
 However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
-In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 3,378 infected up to 10 days ago.
-This gives in Australia a new mortality rate of 1.1%.

 Weight and size